Smithay/smithay.github.io/content/smithay-v0.2.markdown

 Smithay has been ported to [wayland-server](https://crates.io/crates/wayland-server) version 0.21 and [calloop](https://crates.io/crates/calloop), which opens the way for use of the pure-rust implementation of the wayland protocol.
-Smithay can already run with it, but support for OpenGL clients on the rust implementation is still blocked, waiting some evolutions of the dma-buf protocol extensions.
+Smithay can already run with it, but support for OpenGL clients on the rust implementation is still blocked, waiting on some evolutions of the dma-buf protocol extensions.

 #### Basic XWayland support